krareT/terichdb/README.md

 ## TerarkDB
-TerarkDB is an open source NOSQL data store based on terark storage engine.
+TerarkDB is an open source NoSQL data store based on terark storage engine.

 TerarkDB is: